Valhall-ai/prompt-injection-mitigations/README.md

 - **Quality Control**: Protect the user from being shown an inappropriate output triggered by some poisoned assets their AGI assistant encountered on the web.

-- **Defense in Depth**: If we assume the software engineers will fail to fully sandbox / wall the gardens properly in LLM-integrated applications (and they will), depending on the risk involved, it might be prudent in certain use-cases to deploy these mitigation techniques.
+- **Defense in Depth**: If we assume software engineers will sometimes fail to fully sandbox untrusted I/O in LLM-integrated applications (and they will), depending on the risk involved, it might be prudent in certain use-cases to deploy these mitigation techniques.

 ---